adam-staros95/dbt-access-management/README.md

 ## Installation

-Tool is intended to be easy to use, so only required prerequisite is to have Python and DBT installed.
-Please always install library with the newest tag.
-List of all available tags is available here: `https://github.com/adam-staros95/dbt-access-management/tags`
+The tool is designed to be user-friendly, requiring only Python and dbt as prerequisites.
+Always install the library using the latest tag.
+You can find all available tags [here](https://github.com/adam-staros95/dbt-access-management/tags).

-### CLI
+### CLI Installation

-To install the CLI just execute following command:
+To install the CLI, execute the following command:

 ```bash
 pip install git+https://github.com/adam-staros95/dbt-access-management.git@<tag>

 ```

-### DBT macros
+### DBT Macros Installation

-To install DBT macros add following package to the `packages.yml` file:
+To install DBT macros, add the following package to the `packages.yml` file:

 ```yaml
 packages:
   - git: https://github.com/adam-staros95/dbt-access-management.git
     revision: <tag>
 ```
-and execute `dbt deps` command.
+And execute the `dbt deps` command.

 ---

 ## Configuration

-To configure library add following post-hooks under your `models` and `seeds` section of your `dbt_project.yml` file:
+To configure the library, add the following post-hooks under your `models` and `seeds` sections of your `dbt_project.yml` file:

 ```yaml
 models:
   jaffle_shop: